Lucent Sky AVM version 1909 releases

 - Performance improvements.

 - Various improvements to the web UI.
-Most notable is the text below icons are now clickable.
-We share the excitement of our users as we mark this 4 year-old bug as resolved.
+Most notable is that text below icons are now clickable.
+We share the excitement of our users as we mark this 4 year-old bug as resolved